tdewin/best-practices-guide/resource_planning/network_mode.md

 # Network Mode

 Network mode is by far the easiest backup mode to implement as it requires no additional configuration.
-Veeam always uses this mode at to back up and restore VMware configuration files and to read Change Block Tracking information.
+Veeam uses the same interface to backup and restore VMware configuration files and to read Change Block Tracking (CBT) information.

 When in this mode the backup proxy will connect to ESXi hosts on VMkernel interfaces by DNS name resolution and use this connection to